-Book Review Due: Dec.
-5
+Book Review Due: Dec.1

-7. Midterm/Final Exam
+9. Midterm/Final Exam

 A midterm and final exam will be required.
 The midterm will cover the readings on history of music education and childhood music education.
-The exam will also cover various items covered through video-conferences and BB materials between the first week of school and the midterm.
+The exam will also cover various items covered through video-conferences and Canvas materials between the first week of school and the midterm.
 A final exam will cover all of the potential information on the midterm as well as youth and adult research materials.

-(midnight)

 Midterm: Oct.
-10 (4 PM)-Oct.
-12

-Final Exam: Dec.
-8 (noon)-Dec.
-9
+12 (4 PM)-Oct.
+17 (midnight) Final Exam: Dec.
+1 (noon)-Dec.
+4 (midnight)

-(midnight)

-8. Final Project
+10. Final Project

-During the final workshop individual students or groups will present a short lesson on one or more songs in one of the following 2 categories: 1) Prepare at least 1 song from a children's musical with movement.
-You may use learn movements from another source or create your own movements.
+During the final workshop individual students or groups will present a video of a short lesson that includes at least 3 children on one or more songs in one of the following 2 categories: 1) Prepare at least 1 song from a children's musical with movement.
+You may use movements from another source or create your own movements.
 2) Prepare at least 1 song demonstrating a range of creative musical expression that serves as an arrangement of a song appropriate for children.
 You are encouraged to use instruments from the music education resource center.
 For example, you might create an arrangement of Victory in Jesus using various instruments from the resource room.
 If you are a distant student you may use instruments from your church or other sources.
 This arrangement must include at least 4 instruments and a plan for teaching the melody.
+Consult with the professor regarding a range of approaches to set up this lesson with at least three children.